Frequently Asked Questions

 The easiest way to find our flowers is right here on our website.
 We'll update our Shop page frequently throughout the season.
-You can preorder your blooms and pick them up in South Weymouth or have them delivered (for free to South Weymouth and for a fee to surrounding towns).
+You can preorder your blooms and pick them up in South Weymouth or have them delivered (for a fee to surrounding towns).

 We’re experimenting with a self-service cart on Union Street, but warm weather and cut flowers don’t mix.
 Stay tuned for more on that.